brianbegy/brianbegy/ourteam.md

 # Practices
 ## Code
 - We work in the open.
-    - Everybody writes code and commits code every day.
+    - Everybody tries to write code and commit code every day.
+      - Delivery is a muscle.
+We exercise it.
     - Most people have a PR most days.
  - Everybody reviews code.
     - Your input is valuable.